spack/spack/lib/spack/docs/features.rst

 Users can specify as many or few options as they care about.
 Spack will fill in the unspecified values with sensible defaults.
-The two listed syntaxes for variants are identical when the value is boolean.
+The two listed syntaxes for variants are identical when the value is Boolean.

 ----------------------
 Customize dependencies